maticzav/swift-graphql/README.md

 SwiftGraphQL has generated phantom types for your operations, objects, interfaces and unions.
 You can find them by typing `Unions.`/`Interfaces.`/`Objects.`/`Operations.` followed by a name from your GraphQL schema.
 You plug those into the `Scope` parameter.

 The other parameter `Type` is what your constructor should return.

+> We generate type alias in selection which let you use XCode intellisnse and may infer your return type.
+They work like `Selection.ObjectName`.

 ##### Nullable, list, and non-nullable fields